NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Dependencies Between Options

-A given module generally declares one option that produces a result to be used elsewhere, which in this case is `generate.script`.
+A given module generally declares one option that produces a result to be used elsewhere, which in this case is `scripts.output`.

 Options can depend on other options, making it possible to build more useful abstractions.

-Here, we want the `generate.script` option to use the values of `generate.requestParams` as arguments to the `map` command.
+Here, we want the `scripts.output` option to use the values of `requestParams` as arguments to the `map` command.

 ### Accessing Option Values